 Typically, children are diagnosed with ADHD in preschool or during their first school years.
 In contrast, children with ADD are quieter, and their disorder is often only noticed at the end of primary school, if even then.
 Hyperactivity is more obvious than attentiveness disorders.
 Concerns often only arise if the child is so lost in daydreams that he or she is not performing at school as expected.
 The suggestion to seek a diagnosis often comes from the preschool or school.

 “The demands at home are different from school or preschool, so the symptoms are less apparent.
 A teacher may start to suspect a disorder if he finds himself struggling more than usual to help a pupil.
 Instructions must be constantly repeated, and the child needs more reminding and motivating than others,” Korhonen explains.

 She points out that unlike what many believe, ADHD does not mean a complete lack of the ability to concentrate.
 Someone with the disorder may become completely immersed in a thing he or she finds interesting.

 Other ADHD symptoms, including hyperactivity, may escape diagnosis if there are other problems in the family, such as substance abuse issues.
 In such cases, all symptoms in the child may be attributed to parental problems.

 A family problem

 “A child with ADHD means that the family will be facing a veritable gauntlet of bureaucracy.
-In the best – or worst – case, the family may be involved in consultations with more than a dozen experts, from teachers and doctors to therapists and social workers," says Erja Sandberg, who defended her doctoral dissertation on education in May at the University of Helsinki.
+In the best – or worst – case, the family may be involved in consultations with more than a dozen experts, from teachers and doctors to therapists and social workers," says Erja Sandberg, who defended her doctoral dissertation on education at the University of Helsinki.

 She believes that the most significant authorities in terms of the child and the family are the class teacher, or a special education teacher if applicable.
 They are the ones who interact with the child almost daily.